ricerkare/polishcalc/README.md

-A reverse-Polish notation calculator, based on section 4.3 in K&R
+A reverse-Polish notation calculator, based on section 4.3 in K&R.